prograhammer/bootstrap-table-contextmenu/README.md

 Features
 -----
-- Supports right or left clicking a row to bring up a context menu.
+- Supports right or left clicking on a row to bring up a context menu.
 - Supports clicking on a button on the row to bring up a context menu (good for touch devices).
 - Works elegantly with Bootstrap dropdown menus and Font-Awesome.
 - Events for menu and item clicks.